qgis/QGIS-Documentation/source/docs/developers_guide/codingstandards.rst

 ------------------

-Class member values should be obtained through accesssor functions.
+Class member values should be obtained through accessor functions.
 The function should be named without a get prefix.
 Accessor functions for the two private members above would be: